ahorn/linearizability-checker/README.md

 By downloading, compiling and configuring TBB and EMBB in the [Makefile][Makefile], you will also be able to run the other experiments.

+More details on the experiments were shared in a recent [talk][H2015-group-talk].

 ## Conclusion

 We have implemented a new linearizability tester that combines insights from the